Making Contact (album)

-Making Contact is the eleventh studio album released by the British hard rock band UFO in January 1983.
-This is the first album without founder and bassist Pete Way.
+Making Contact is the eleventh studio album by English hard rock band UFO, released in January 1983.
+It was their first album without founder and bassist Pete Way.
 UFO disbanded after an unsuccessful European tour and a few UK dates in 1983.

+Recording

+Recording commenced with Gary Lyons, who had produced the band's previous album, Mechanix.
+Phil Mogg said, "We had to sack Gary after about 4 weeks when we realised we were paying him a lot of money and he wasn't doing very much."
+Neil Carter added, "Mick's a very hard working bloke, whereas Lyons would only be there for 10 minutes a day."